ShadiSec/PiNIDS/README.md

 ## 📊 Step 3: Deploy the ELK Stack Using Docker

 1. On your laptop, create a folder called `elk-stack`.
-2. Inside it, create a file named `docker-compose.yml` and paste:
+2. Inside it, create a file named `docker-compose.yml` or `.yaml` (both function the same) and paste:

     ```yaml
     version: '3.7'